Apstra/iba/graph_queries/README.md

 Refer to AOS documentation on [graph queries]( https://files.apstra.com/docs/database_concepts.html#query-specification) for more information about the query syntax.
+These queries are sometimes categorically referred to as "qe" queries, in contrast to [GraphQL](https://graphql.org/) queries, that are also supported by AOS, but not used in the probes

 Each example is presented in a YAML file, simply for better organization and readability.
 These YAML documents are __not__ consumed by AOS or any other software